+The CAHSEE is divided into two parts: English-language arts and mathematics.
 All questions on the CAHSEE are evaluated by committees of content experts, including California educators, teachers, and administrators, to ensure the questions' appropriateness for measuring the designated California academic content standards in English-language arts and mathematics.
 In addition to content, all items are reviewed and approved to ensure their adherence to the principles of fairness and to ensure no bias exists with respect to characteristics such as gender, ethnicity, and language.

-This document combines released test questions that have appeared on CAHSEE test forms since the 2000-2001 school year and contains new test questions from the 2004-2005 school year.
+This document combines released test questions that have appeared on the English-language arts part of the CAHSEE since the 2000-2001 school year and contains new test questions from the 2006-2007 school year.
+A similar document for mathematics is also available.
 The questions are grouped by strand (e.g., Word Analysis).
 At the beginning of each strand section is a list of the specific standards assessed on the CAHSEE.
 Following a group of questions is a table that gives the correct answer for each question, the content standard each question is measuring, and the year each question originally appeared on the CAHSEE.